muraokamasaki/search_engine/README.md

 # Search Engine

 An implementation of a search engine written in golang.
+Currently only contains an indexer and ranker with a basic parser (tokenizer).
 Documents are indexed in an inverted index and k-gram index for different query methods.

 ### Reference